legacysurvey/legacysurvey/pages/dr8/description.rst

 processed using the `Tractor`_.
 DR8 also includes `WISE`_ fluxes from all imaging through `year 4 of NEOWISE-Reactivation`_ force-photometered in the `unWISE`_ maps at the locations of Legacy Surveys optical sources.

-DR8 includes `BASS`_ (:math:`g,r`-band) images taken prior to XXX XXX, 20XXX and `MzLS`_ (:math:`z`-band) images taken prior to XXX XXX, 20XXX.
+DR8 includes `BASS`_ (:math:`g,r`-band) images taken from 12th November 2015 through 7th March 2019 and
+`MzLS`_ (:math:`z`-band) images taken from 19th November 2015 through 12th February 2018.
 Images from `DECaLS`_
 :math:`g,r,z`-band observations (`NOAO survey program 0404`_)
-are included from XXX XXX 20XXX through XXX XXX 20XXX.
-DR8 also includes DECam data from a range of non-DECaLS surveys, including observations that were conducted from XXX 20XXX to XXX 20XXX.
+are included from 9th August 2014 through 7th March 2019.
+DR8 also includes DECam data from a range of non-DECaLS surveys, including observations that were conducted from 14th September 2012 to 11th April 2019.
+This information was derived from the `survey-ccds-* files`_.

 The table below indicates the area covered in DR8 for different numbers of passes and in different filters across the entire *unique* survey area.
 Unique area is resolved by including all